-One of the ways to extend the life of the engine , the car , and its correct operation is to change the oil when appropriate.
-It is perhaps one of the most economical but at the same time the most important basic vehicle maintenance actions.
+One of the ways to extend the life of the engine , the car, and its correct operation is to change the oil when appropriate.
+Understanding why you need to change the oil in your diesel engine is crucial as it is perhaps one of the most economical but at the same time the most important basic vehicle maintenance actions.

 A vehicle that does not have an oil change can suffer more wear, which can cause breakdowns more quickly and increase fuel consumption.
+This is especially true when you consider why you need to change the oil in your diesel engine .
+Regular oil changes are essential for maintaining engine health, performance, and longevity.
 We tell you everything you need to know.

 Oil changes and oil filter

-Oil is the blood of the car .
+Oil is the blood of the car.
 It is what allows the engine to perform its function correctly.
-Its aim is to provide a film of oil between the moving parts of the engine to decrease friction and maintain an optimal service temperature within the engine block.
+It aims to provide a film of oil between the moving parts of the engine to decrease friction and maintain an optimal service temperature within the engine block.

 In the case of being below the minimum, we should fill with the same oil, and in case of exceeding the maximum, call a tow truck to take the car to the workshop to remove the excesses.
 Excess oil could cause serious engine damage.

 All manufacturers recommend changing the oil and oil filter (together with the oil washer) between 15,000km and 30,000km or a maximum of 2 years, whichever comes first.
-It is not advisable to exceed this limit, since the oil it loses many of its properties.
+It is not advisable to exceed this limit, since the oil loses many of its properties.
+This is why you need to change the oil in your diesel engine regularly to maintain its efficiency and prevent premature wear.

 On the other hand, we must also know that if we make too many short trips where the car does not reach service temperature or we practice sports driving, the oil change must be done before, as also indicated by the manufacturer in these cases.